Stephanie Shannon Law, LLC

 October 10, 2017 8:36 pm Comments Off on Tips for legal separation or divorce madmin

-Navigating the procedure and paperwork that is required for a divorce or legal separation on your own is no easy task.
+Navigating the procedures and paperwork for a divorce or legal separation on your own is no easy task.
 Below are some tips that may make the process a little easier:

-5) Be prepared – Whether you are appearing at a mediation or a hearing, you have a fairly limited time to make your point.
+Whether you are appearing at a mediation or a hearing, you have a short time to make your point.
 Prepare by knowing what you want from the process, what the rules are, and the information relevant to your case.
-This will help make the process, and your case, more effective.
+This will help make your presentation of your case more effective.

 You may send me a private message, call me at 719-726-0133 or email me at stephanie@stephanieshannonlaw.com.